ybur-yug/phoenix_guides/H_ecto_models.md

     |> validate_required([:name, :email, :bio, :number_of_pets])
   end
 ```
-Right now, we have two simple pieces to this model.
+Right now, we have transformations in our pipeline to this model.
 In the first call, we invoke `cast/3` to send in our parameters and which fields are required for validation.
 `cast/3` first takes a struct, then the parameters are the proposed considered updates, and the final field is the list of columns to be updated.
+`cast/3` also will only take fields that exist in the schema.
 Next, `validate_required/3` checks that this list of fields is present in the changeset that `cast/3` returns.
 By default with the generator, all fields are required.